HewlettPackard/gxp-bootblock/README.md

 This bootblock is for use with servers that have undergone the Transfer of Ownership process.
 The customer public signing key must be stored in the secure element on the server.
 If a public key is not present a ASIC specific customer keyblock is fallen back on.
 The Transfer of Ownership Process is a secure method of storing customer signing keys and enabling customer firmware to run securely on HPE ProLiant servers.

 ### GXP and HPE Silicon Root of Trust
 The Hewlett Packard Enterprise Silicon Root of Trust technology guarantees that HPE ProLiant servers will only run specific firmware.
 The SOC verifies the hash of an immutable block of initial code before beginning execution.
 Because of this, this block of code is matched to the SOC.
-This code then verifies an HPE digital signature of the 2nd stage of code, also contained within the gxp-bootblock.
+This code then verifies an HPE digital signature of the 2nd stage of code, also contained within the gxp2-bootblock, and then jumps into uboot (after verifying the signature of uboot).

 ### Determine which iLO ASIC Revision is in a system
 When building a firmware image to flash on an HPE server, you need to know which version of the SOC (which fusings for the bootblock) is on the system.
 If the wrong bootblock gets flashed, **the system will not be bootable**.
 To determine the proper bootblock to use please get in contact with an HPE developer on the [OpenBMC Discord Channel](https://discord.gg/69Km47zH98).